WLAN-Pi/.github/profile/README.md

 ## Contributing

-The open source community is foundational to the WLAN Pi project and which we build upon for the software we code for the WLAN Pi.
+The open-source community is foundational to the WLAN Pi project and which we build upon for the software we code for the WLAN Pi.
 See [contributing] if you want to get involved!

 ## Appendix